MTASZTAKI/ApertusVR/README.md

 ![Overview](http://www.apertusvr.org/wp-content/uploads/2017/04/overview-998x1024.png)

 ## About
-Distributed scene sharing engine for virtual and augmented reality on any platform
+Distributed scene sharing engine for virtual and augmented reality on any platform and hardware

 ApertusVR has a loosely coupled structure in order to easily configure the engine capabilities and run these configuration instances on different machines